Gameplay Rules

 Work on a Characteristic

 An adventurer may name a characteristic that they have been training.
-It can be STR, CON, DEX, ACU, or SOC.
-Leveling up a characteristic takes four downtime sessions.
+It can be STR, CON, DEX, INT, ACU, or SOC.
+Leveling up a characteristic takes a certain number of downtime sessions based on the number.
+Below is a chart of how many sessions it takes to level a Characteristic up to the next level.

 Spells

-If an adventurer has a scroll, spellbook, or other ancient text with spells inside, a mage can use the downtime to learn and scribe on spell.
-They may also scribe the spell if they have learned a spell through spell site.
+If an adventurer has a scroll, spellbook, a teacher, or other ancient text with spells inside, a mage can use the downtime to learn the spell.
+They may also scribe the spell if they have learned a spell through spell sight.
+Iaross at the Cauldron in Elmhearth is also a source for new spells.
+A luminar must have a successful Research check and spend 100 gp to scribe the spell in their spellbook.

 Craft

-You can use a craft skill to make 150gp worth of crafted goods for 50% of the retail cost.
+You can use a craft skill to make 150 gp worth of crafted goods for 50% of the retail cost.
+You need a crafting room or kit, and a successful Crafting skill check to be successful.

 Session Start